2018 Armistice 100th Anniversary

 Morning departure for those returning home, while others may extend their stay at their option.
 Buffet or box breakfast depending on departure time.

-Note: This itinerary is tentative, to be finalized in late fall 2017.
-Clients should keep in mind that minor variances are always possible during the actual tour based on the need to adapt to circumstances we encounter during our travels.
+This itinerary is subject to minor alteration prior to departure.
+Clients should also keep in mind that minor variances are always possible during the actual tour based on the need to adapt to circumstances we encounter during our travels.